taketohealth/netlifyTest/content/updates/take2-health-2021-copy.md

 ---
-type: company_awards_and_achievements
+hide: false
+languages:
+  - en
 cover:
-- "../images/untitled-design-15.png"
+  - ../images/untitled-design-15.png
 date: 2021-09-10T00:00:00.000+08:00
 title: Take2 Health is Honoured to be Awarded in the 2021 Inaugural SportsHour Company Scheme
 detail: Take2 Health is honoured to receive the Inaugural SportsHour Company Scheme Award which is organised by the InspiringHK Sports Foundation.
+type: company_awards_and_achievements
-href: ''
+href: ""
 slug: sports-hour-company-2021
-languages:
-- en
-hide: false
+seoTitle: Recognised by SportsHour Company Scheme Award|Take2 Health
+seoDescription: Take2 Health received the SportsHour Company Scheme Award.
+We aim to bring positive changes to the health of society through early cancer detection with ground-breaking technologies.
 ---
 ![](../images/award1.jpg)